biaozhunhuge/CAI_inversion_CP_SAR/README.md

 # CAI_inversion_CP_SAR
-A code and dataset for novel rape (Brassica napus L.) parameter Canopy Area Index and its inversion using compact-polarization SAR
+code and dataset for "A novel rape (Brassica napus L.) parameter Canopy Area Index and its inversion using compact-polarization SAR"